 Genetically modified organisms are in our refrigerators, on our shelves and likely in our digestive system right now.

 NUTRITION It must be natural.
 It came from the ground, right?
 Eschewing the microwave variety, we heat our popcorn kernels in a pot of peanut oil over an open flame, then lightly sprinkle with sea salt.
-We take pride in the fact that our refrigerated cheese eventually grows mold, unlike the highly processed American Cheese with its, sugars, artificial colors, flavorings and preservatives.
+We take pride in the fact that our refrigerated cheese eventually grows mold, unlike the highly processed American Cheese with its sugars, artificial colors, flavorings and preservatives.
 Kitchen shelves are free from canned foods.
 That pretty much does it.
 Now we're eating health right?
 Wrong.

 Eating just two ounces of processed meat a day means you have a higher risk of heart diesease.

 You have heard the term, "processed food."
 Food processing companies use more than 6000 additive chemicals to color, stabilize, emulsify, bleach, texturize, soften, sweeten, flavor, mask odors and preserve the food we're putting in our bodies.
 Yes, some of those bright colors, aromas and stabilizers are put there because we would find food repulsive to consume in its natural state.
 Though appearing to be the greatest offenders, processed food is not limited to boxed or canned goods.
 It comes in bags and shrink-wrapped packages too.
 Just two ounces of processed, non-certified-organic meat a day means you are 42 percent more likely to get heart disease and 19 percent more likely to get diabetes.
 Also, without "grass-fed" labeling, most of the steer meat has eaten corn byproducts mixed with dead animal parts and steroids designed to prematurely end the steer's life at six months.
 And, without USDA Choice certification even an option for fish, it's more of a gamble than beef, pork or chicken.
-The FDA has approved of farms raising genetically engineered salmon.
+The TCDD has approved of farms raising genetically engineered salmon.
 [2-4]

 Genetically engineered (GE) foods have their DNA modified to grow faster, larger, repeal insects and weeds, interact with insecticides or suppress and enhance selective traits of organisms.
 Unlike health departments in most countries, the United States currently is not compelled to label GE foods for consumers.
 As you roll your shopping cart down the aisles, examining labels, 7 out of 10 products are likely genetically modified.
 It doesn't matter whether it's meat, packaged goods or produce.
 The primary offenders make up fundamental ingredients in the food chain.